hanami/guides/content/introduction/getting-started.md

 ## Writing Our First Test

-The opening screen we see when we point our browser at our app, is a default page which is displayed when there are no routes defined.
+The opening screen we see when we point our browser at our app is a default page which is displayed when there are no routes defined.

 Hanami encourages [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) as a way to write web applications.
-In order to get our first custom page to display, we'll write a high-level feature test:
+To get our first custom page to display, we'll write a high-level feature test:

 ```ruby
 # spec/web/features/visit_home_spec.rb